Heidi Klum Says Mel B's 'Spirits Are Up' as She Prepares for Rehab

 “She’s a very strong, wonderful lady who’s battled what a lot of people battle,” Howie Mandel told ET at the time.
 “I’m just amazed at how she can show up and be a true professional and just a wonderful person who is entertaining and I’m thrilled and I feel lucky that I get to sit beside her and that America gets to enjoy her and watch her and listen to her.”

-Simon Cowell echoed the sentiment, adding, “Mel’s a trooper… she comes to the show, leaves everything behind, focuses on the contestant.
+Simon Cowell echoed those sentiments, adding, “Mel’s a trooper… she comes to the show, leaves everything behind, focuses on the contestant.
 That’s a true professional.”

 The America’s Got Talent finale airs Wednesday at 8 p.m.
 ET on NBC.